Technical-Team1/Breast-Cancer-Risk-Prediction-Using-Machine-Learning/README.md

 > Necessity, who is the mother of invention. – Plato*

-## Welcome to my GitHub repository on Using Predictive Analytics model to diagnose breast cancer.
+## Project on Using Predictive Analytics model to diagnose breast cancer.
 ---

 ### Objective: